souhailkal/Scaleway-Terraform/README.md

 4. Run scripts in ``bin`` to build image and to provision your kubernetes cluster.
 5. SSH to master by running "ssh -i /keys/scw -L 8001:localhost:8001 root@masterip
 6. Run proxy in master to access the cluster UI with "kubectl proxy"
-7. Use the Token in k8s-dashboard-token.txt to login with "cat /share/k8s-dashboard-token.txt"
+7. Use the Token in k8s-dashboard-token.txt to login
 8. Use this link to access Kubernetes dashboard "http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#!/login"